-Trauma can cause post-traumatic stress disorder (PTSD), a severe anxiety disorder.
-The trauma may come in the form of extreme physical harm or danger, or exposure to an event where others are harmed.
-Physical or emotional abuse, near-death experiences, extreme bodily harm, disaster, physical or sexual assault, or psychological damage and affliction can all lead to PTSD.
+Emotional trauma can come in various forms including extreme physical harm or danger, or exposure to an event where others are harmed.
+Physical or emotional abuse, near-death experiences, extreme bodily harm, disaster, and physical or sexual assault can all lead to PTSD.

 For those suffering from trauma, everyday activities can become difficult or impossible to perform, even activities that the individual once enjoyed.
-Sleeping, eating, and concentration are affected, and school, work, and relationships become seriously impaired.
+Sleep, diet and concentration can be affected, and school, work and relationships may become seriously impaired.
 Many suffering from trauma will avoid triggers, which are people, places or events that cause the person to relive or re-experience the original traumatic event.

 Elements has a number of programs that treat trauma as well as co-occurring addictive and compulsive disorders.
 These programs offer a number of highly effective interventions for the treatment of trauma, with the goal of symptom relief so that clients can rebuild their lives and establish a sense of security and the ability to develop healthy relationships.
 Some of these treatment options include Eye Movement Desensitization and Reprocessing, Somatic Experiencing®, equine therapy, art therapy, psychodrama and adventure therapy.